Human-Like Trajectories Generation via Receding Horizon Tracking Applied to the TickTacking Interface

 TickTacking is a rhythm-based interface that allows users to control a pointer in a two-dimensional space through dual-button tapping.
 This paper investigates the generation of human-like trajectories using a receding horizon approach applied to the TickTacking interface in a target-tracking task.
 By analyzing user-generated trajectories, we identify key human behavioral features and incorporate them in a controller that mimics these behaviors.
 The performance of this human-inspired controller is evaluated against a baseline optimal-control-based agent, demonstrating the importance of specific control features for achieving human-like interaction.
 These findings contribute to the broader goal of developing rhythm-based human-machine interfaces by offering design insights that enhance user performance, improve intuitiveness, and reduce interaction frustration.

 \rule{8.4cm}{1pt}\\ This is the authors' version of a paper accepted at \textit{2025 IEEE International Conference on Systems, Man and Cybernetics (SMC)}.
-It is posted here for your personal use, not for redistribution.\\ Please cite the conference version once available. \\ D. Masti, S. Menchetti, \c{C}.
-Erdem, G. Gnecco and D. Rocchesso, "Human-Like Trajectories Generation via Receding Horizon Tracking Applied to the TickTacking Interface" in \textit{2025 IEEE International Conference on Systems, Man and Cybernetics (SMC).
-IEEE, 2025}.
+It is posted here for your personal use, not for redistribution.\\

 You may use the following bibtex entry:

 \rule{8.4cm}{1pt}